 2. Be Ready with Tire Chains

-- In some conditions CHP will require you to have chains with you, even if you are in a 4-wheel drive vehicle.
-So better safe than sorry.
+- In some conditions, CHP will require you to have chains with you.
+So better safe than sorry!

 - Signs on the highway will tell you you’re approaching a chain control area.
 It will probably be extremely busy and backed up way down the highway, so watch out for other cars and 18-wheelers that are pulling over to the side to put their chains on, too.
 Most people go right to the side when they start to see people pulling over, so if you continue forward, there’s often space closer to the front and the chain workers aren’t as busy.